Scotland’s changing climate

 -

 Our climate is changing rapidly.
 We have already seen significant changes in our weather systems in Scotland, including more rain during the winters, and periods of drought in parts of Scotland during the summers.
-Our coastline is also changing, with sea level rise contributing to coastal errosion.
+Our coastline is also changing, with sea level rise contributing to coastal erosion.

 The weather extremes we experience are also changing, with our hottest days getting hotter, and our wettest days getting wetter, as well as more intense storm events.
+Our weather will become more variable and unpredictable, with extreme weather events becoming more common.

 -